code2fly/effectiveJava/src/com/learning/createdestobj/notes.md

      * it can be considered as an advtg since it encourages composition over inheritence.
      * is required for immutable types.

+   * ***Summary - static factories are preferable most of the times now, so avoid reflex to provide public constructors without considering static factories first***

 ***

 ####Item 2 - Consider builder when faced with many constructor params.